amcintosh/freshbooks-python-sdk/README.md

 assert client.data['vis_state'] == 0
 ```

-API calls with returning a list of resources return a `ListResult` object.
-The resources in the list can be accessed by index and iterated over.
+API calls which return a list of resources return a `ListResult` object.
+The resources in the list can be accessed by
+index and iterated over.
 Similarly, the raw dictionary can be accessed via the `data` attribute.

 ```python
 clients = freshBooksClient.clients.list(account_id)